redpanda-data/connect/website/docs/components/processors/schema_registry_encode.md

 - the string `"a"` as `{"string": "a"}`; and
 - a `Foo` instance as `{"Foo": {...}}`, where `{...}` indicates the JSON encoding of a `Foo` instance.

 However, it is possible to instead consume documents in [standard/raw JSON format](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSON) by setting the field [`avro_raw_json`](#avro_raw_json) to `true`.

+### Known Issues

 Important!
-There is an outstanding issue in the [avro serializing library](https://github.com/linkedin/goavro) that benthos uses in that it [doesn't encode logical types correctly](https://github.com/linkedin/goavro/issues/252).
+There is an outstanding issue in the [avro serializing library](https://github.com/linkedin/goavro) that benthos uses which means it [doesn't encode logical types correctly](https://github.com/linkedin/goavro/issues/252).
 It's still possible to encode logical types that are in-line with the spec if `avro_raw_json` is set to true, but when decoded they will still be the verbose format that goavro uses.

 ## Fields